bihealth/WiPP/README.md

 ```bash
 ../../run_WiPP.sh tr -n 4
 ```
+> ### Note
-(Note: Running this for the first time takes a while: another conda environment is created)
+> Running this for the first time takes a while: another conda environment is created

 ### Annotate detected peaks
 Run the following command to start the annotation: